YGG is HOT

 SkinnyCorp CommunityNext Video

 A big thanks to Guy for getting his hands on this video.
-I’ve spoken about Threadless before and this video is their show stealing presentation at the CommunityNext conference a few weeks back.
+I’ve spoken about Threadless before and is their show stealing presentation at the CommunityNext conference a few weeks back.

 Top 10 Motivational Songs for Entrepreneurs